 New opportunities for Pacific collaboration discussed

-Suva, Fiji, February 23, 2015 – Prime Minister Hon.
-Josaia Voreqe Bainimarama and World Bank Vice President for East Asia and Pacific Axel van Trotsenburg will meet Monday to discuss the reinvigorated partnership between the World Bank and the Fijian government following last November’s democratic elections.
+Nuku’alofa, Tonga, February 25, 2015 – Prime Minister Hon.
+‘Akilisi Pohiva and World Bank Vice President for East Asia and Pacific Axel van Trotsenburg will meet Wednesday to discuss existing development activities and new partnership opportunities, then attend a full Cabinet reception in Parliament.

-The visit also will provide an opportunity for Mr. van Trotsenburg to consult on a planned report titled Pacific Possible, which will analyze key development opportunities with significant potential for long-term and robust impact.
-The report will cover six focus areas – tourism; ocean resources; knowledge economy; labor mobility; working together; and threats.
+The visit also will provide an opportunity for Mr. van Trotsenburg to consult on a planned report titled Pacific Possible that will analyze key development opportunities with significant potential for long-term and robust impact.
+The project covers six focus areas: tourism, ocean resources, the knowledge economy, labor mobility, working together, and threats.

-Pacific Possible will examine the potential increases in income and living standards that could be achieved through regional policies supported by Pacific Island countries and partners around the broader Pacific Rim (Australia, Japan, Korea and others).
+Pacific Possible will examine the potential increases in income and living standards that could be achieved through regional policies supported by Pacific Island countries, along with partners around the broader Pacific Rim including: Australia, Japan, Korea and others.